Machine learning engineering of quantum currents

-{\em Discussion.} In this work we demonstrated how to use machine learning for the efficient generation of currents in closed quantum circuits.
-The essential features of this problem are captured by a ring consisting of lumped elements which we schematize as lattice sites.
-We introduced the Full Control Protocol (FCP), where all sites of the lattice are driven individually.
-The FCP scheme defines a challenging problem with a large numbers of parameters to be optimized.
-We solve this problem with deep reinforcement learning.
-A neuronal network, running on a classical computer, generates the sequence of potentials to be applied on the quantum system.
-Then, we measure the fidelity or certification measure and optimize the neuronal network with it.
-Running this procedure repeatedly will improve the machine-generated protocol.
-Our algorithm can optimize large parameter spaces (we demonstrate up to 108 free parameters).
-The algorithm is agnostic of the underlying physical system as a kind of hybrid quantum-classical optimizer~\cite{wigley2016fast,otterbach2017unsupervised,kokail2019self}.
-It can be directly applied to systems like cold atoms, superconducting arrays or photonic waveguides, relying only on readily available experimental observables.
-As a demonstration, we applied our algorithm to fundamental bosonic models (Bose-Hubbard and quantum phase model).
-Our protocol can generate current states consisting of a single winding number more than twice as fast and with higher fidelity compared to the standard stirring scheme used so far by the cold atom community - Fig.~\ref{BarrierML}a.
-We demonstrated entangled superpositions of currents in Fig.~\ref{ParamGraphs}.
-For the certification of these states, we devised the measure $W_\Psi$ that is benchmarked by comparing it with the fidelity with the entangled state (see Supplemental Material).
-Here, we use $W_\Psi$ instead of the fidelity $F$ itself, since $W_\Psi$ is a convenient observable that can be measured in experiments and allows our scheme to be directly applied to optimise actual experimental setups in quantum technology.
-Besides current states with a single winding number and NOON states, we realize entangled current states of W-type involving three winding number.
-In rotating cold atoms, the latter states entangle three angular momentum states.
-To our knowledge, no known protocols for such states have been devised so far.
-We find that the complexity of the driving protocol (protocol time and number of time steps) depends on the number of particles: Non-interacting systems can generate currents much faster and with simpler protocols compared to the interacting many-body system.
-Both small and large number of particles regimes (through Bose-Hubbard and quantum phase dynamics respectively) were explored.
+\revD{We benchmarked our algorithm with the stirring protocol, the standard protocol used for cold atom technology \cite{wright2013driving}.} \revD{Remarkably, deep learning is able to re-discover the established protocol.} With the FCP, we show how to generate current states consisting of a single winding number more than twice as fast and with higher fidelity compared to the standard stirring scheme used so far by the cold atom community - Fig.~\ref{BarrierML}a. \revD{Furthermore, we show how to produce entangled current states such as NOON states as well as W-type states involving three winding numbers, for which no protocol has been known so far (see Fig.~\ref{ParamGraphs}). \revD{This scheme is robust to noise in the driving parameter to up to 20\% (see appendix section D).} We find that the complexity of the driving protocol (protocol time and number of time steps) depends on the number of particles: Non-interacting systems can generate currents much faster and with simpler protocols compared to the interacting many-body system.
+Both small and large number of particles regimes (through Bose-Hubbard and quantum phase dynamics respectively) were explored.}

-Our results are of direct relevance in different contexts of quantum technology like cold-atoms and superconductiong circuits.
-Our approach can be extended to other quantum many-body systems and readily applied to prepare current states in more complex circuit geometries and hybrid quantum networks.
-In particular, the preparation of current states and entanglement is very relevant for quantum-enhanced sensing~\cite{ragole2016interacting}.
-Finally, it would be of major interest to compare our deep reinforcement learning based method with other optimization methods like GRAPE or CRAB~\cite{zhang2019does}.